kubernetes/website/content/en/docs/tasks/run-application/configure-pdb.md

 If you set `maxUnavailable` to 0% or 0, or you set `minAvailable` to 100% or the number of replicas, you are requiring zero voluntary evictions.
 When you set zero voluntary evictions for a workload object such as ReplicaSet, then you cannot successfully drain a Node running one of those Pods.
-If you try to drain a Node where an unevictable Pod remains running, the drain never completes.
+If you try to drain a Node where an unevictable Pod is running, the drain never completes.
 This is permitted as per the semantics of `PodDisruptionBudget`.

 You can find examples of pod disruption budgets defined below.
 They match pods with the label